 - Make sure your oven is fully preheated before baking the scones.

 - Bake large scones for roughly 12 to 20 minutes.
 Bake smaller scones for about eight minutes.

-- Scones' baking times vary with different ovens.
-You can tell when scones are done in either of two ways: 1) The scones can be pulled off of the pan easily with little sticking.
-2) The insides of the scones are no longer doughy.
+- Baking times vary with different ovens.
+You can tell when scones are done in either of two ways.
+First, the scones can be pulled off of the pan easily with little sticking.
+Second, the insides of the scones are no longer doughy.